 Rhinoplasty is a highly personalized procedure because no two noses are exactly alike, and every patient has a different set of aesthetic goals.
 Some patients may successfully undergo a non-surgical rhinoplasty, while others will require surgery to obtain maximum results.
 Non-surgical rhinoplasty may be performed using a combination of dermal fillers, but this procedure does not produce permanent results.
 In the case of a surgical rhinoplasty, it is typically performed under general anesthesia and involves minor incisions camouflaged neatly in the skin’s natural folds.
 The surgeon will reshape the nose in response to the patient’s specific condition.

 Open rhinoplasty is the most common type of nose job that is performed today.
-During an open rhinoplasty procedures, the surgeon derives total access to the internal nasal structure by making an incision on the inside and outside of the nose, allowing the doctor to lift the skin of the nose and re-sculpt the internal structure as needed.
+During an open rhinoplasty procedure, the surgeon derives total access to the internal nasal structure by making an incision on the inside and outside of the nose, allowing the doctor to lift the skin of the nose and re-sculpt the internal structure as needed.

-The closed rhinoplasty procedure is less frequently used, and uses no external incisions, so it leaves no external scars.
+The closed rhinoplasty procedure is less frequently used and uses no external incisions, so it leaves no external scars.
 This procedure is less common because it limits the surgeon’s access to the internal nasal structures.
 If you are seeking a closed Rhinoplasty procedure, make sure you are having the procedure done by an experienced surgeon with lots of experience in nasal surgery, such as Dr. Bachilo in Houston.

-The costs of a nose job will vary greatly among patients, depending on how your procedure is performed, whether you will require general anesthesia, and any other procedures that you may wish to combine with your rhinoplasty.
+The costs of a nose job will vary greatly among patients, depending on how your procedure is performed, whether you will require general anesthesia and any other procedures that you may wish to combine with your rhinoplasty.
 For a complete, surgical rhinoplasty, costs may fall anywhere between $5,000 and $10,000.

 Secondary rhinoplasty or redo rhinoplasty is sometimes performed on patients who did not have their cosmetic goals met with their first operation or patients who now have difficulty breathing through their nose as a result.
-Redo rhinoplasty is much more challenging procedure as there is scarring in the nose and alteration of nose anatomy.
-Wait period of at least one year after first rhinoplasty is recommended prior to undergoing a corrective procedure.
-During revision rhinoplasty cartilage to reshape the nose is often taken from the ear or from the rib.
+Redo rhinoplasty is a much more challenging procedure as there is scarring in the nose and alteration of nose anatomy.
+Wait period of at least one year after the first rhinoplasty is recommended prior to undergoing a corrective procedure.
+During revision, rhinoplasty cartilage to reshape the nose is often taken from the ear or from the rib.

-As with any surgical procedure there are risks and Dr. Bachilo will explain risks specific to rhinoplasty during your consultation.
+As with any surgical procedure, there are risks and Dr. Bachilo will explain risks specific to rhinoplasty during your consultation.

 Yes.
 Patients often take advantage of the surgical session to incorporate other cosmetic procedures, such as an Eyelid Lift, Brow Lift, or Neck Lift.
 You may also combine the surgical procedure with a non-surgical treatment such as dermal filler injections.

 Plan to have a ride home after your surgery and assistance once you get home, as you may need help around the house for a few days while you recover.
-In the first day following your procedure, it is common to experience tenderness and inflammation at the surgical site.
+On the first day following your procedure, it is common to experience tenderness and inflammation at the surgical site.
 Your face may feel sore and swollen.
 During the first 24 hours, you will have to keep your head elevated in order to minimize swelling, so you’ll have to sleep in a sitting position propped up by pillows.
-After about 10 days, some of the swelling will subside naturally, and you will be able to appreciate early results of your operation.
+After about 10 days, some of the swelling will subside naturally, and you will be able to appreciate the early results of your operation.
 You may engage in light, non-strenuous activities after the first two weeks, but more strenuous physical activity will have to wait until about 6 weeks after surgery.
-It may take up to 6 month for all swelling to disappear.
+It may take up to 6 months for all swelling to disappear.
 You must take care to prevent any injury or blow to the face or nose during the recovery period, so it’s best to take it easy during this time.